ConnorSweeneyDev/.config/readme.md

 - Komorebi &rightarrow; Add the files in this repository's `komorebi` folder to `C:\Users\[USERNAME]\.config\komorebi` on your machine.
 In `komorebi.json` ensure that the correct amount of monitors are configured and that any absolute paths are valid.
-- AutoHotkey &rightarrow; Create the `C:\Users\[USERNAME]\AppData\Local\AutoHotkey` folder and paste the file from this repository into it.
+- AutoHotkey &rightarrow; Create the `C:\Users\[USERNAME]\.config\ahk` folder and paste the file from this repository into it.
 Ensure you configure anything specific to monitor resolution.
-Right click `wm.ahk` and create a shortcut, then rename it to just `wm` and create a copy of it, they should each be moved to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup` and `C:\ProgramData\Microsoft\Windows\Start Menu\Programs`.
+Right click `wm.ahk` and create a shortcut, then rename it to just `wm` and create a copy of it, one each should be moved to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and that folder's sub-directory `Startup`.
 Now it will be run at startup and is accessible from the start menu in case you need to restart the manager.
 - If you want, download this [tool](https://github.com/valinet/Win11DisableRoundedCorners) and run it to disable rounded corners for windows.
 If you choose to do this, occasionally you will see that the rounded corners are back, in which case you need to delete (or move)